 Christmas lights in Malaga

 One thing Malaga does extremely well is Christmas lights.
 From the Alameda Principal to the Plaza de General Torrijos, the whole of the city centre turns into one bright Christmas festival of lights.
-Highlights include the Alameda Principal, Calle Larios – this year’s display of a festive forest is exceptional – and the three Christmas trees displayed in Plaza de la Marina, Plaza del Obispo and Plaza de la Constitución.
+Highlights include the Alameda Principal, Calle Larios – this year’s display of a festive forest is exceptional – and the four Christmas trees displayed in Plaza de la Marina, Plaza del Obispo, Plaza de Enrique García Herrera and Plaza de la Constitución.
 The video below gives you an idea of what to expect.

 Top tip – catch lighting up time (usually around 6.30pm) at Calle Larios and watch the street gradually come alive with Christmas lights.
 Light and sound shows happen at 6.30pm, 8pm and 9.30pm.